michael-fa/DiscordAMX_net3.1/README.md

 The whole project is still in its alpha, meaning there will be many changes and if you are not experienced in PAWN Scripting you should come back later!
 Leave a watch!

+## Testers
 The current RELEASE is meant for experienced scripters and is only for pure testing.
 Run it on windows and make sure you have <b>[.NET Runtime 5.0.*](https://dotnet.microsoft.com/download/dotnet/5.0)</b> !

-## **OFFER** If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)
+## **OFFER If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)
-I'll offer to host a bot for TESTERS.
-(Since the current aim of this is self-hosting) - remember: NOT SELF-BOT!
+I'll offer to host a bot for TESTERS.**
+:warning: The current aim of this is self-hosting - remember: NOT SELF-BOT.
+You need (to rent) a (v)Server running either Linux or Windows on it!

-## :warning: (ALPHA NOTE: ONLY ONE SCRIPT SUPPORTED FOR NOW!
-Your own Script must be put in /Scripts/ folder AND renamed to 'main.amx')
+Linux support is coming soon!
+I am currently looking for 2-3 testers!

+## :warning: We're slowly getting towards supporting multiple scripts!
+If there are problems regarding your scripts, other then your main.amx, report this under Issues!

 ## Current Features